REO Speedwagon

 REO Speedwagon (originally stylized as R.E.O.
-Speedwagon), or simply REO, was an American rock band from Champaign, Illinois.

-Formed in 1966, the band cultivated a following during the 1970s and achieved significant commercial success throughout the 1980s.
+Speedwagon), or simply REO, was an American rock band formed in Champaign, Illinois, in 1967.
+The band cultivated a following during the 1970s and achieved significant commercial success throughout the 1980s.
 Their best-selling album, Hi Infidelity (1980), contained four US Top 40 hits and sold more than 10 million copies.

-REO Speedwagon sold more than 40 million records and charted 13 Top 40 hits, including the number ones "Keep On Loving You" and "Can't Fight This Feeling".
+REO Speedwagon sold more than 40 million records and charted thirteen Top 40 hits, including the number ones "Keep On Loving You" and "Can't Fight This Feeling".
+After sixteen studio albums, and numerous lineup changes, with Neal Doughty the only constant member, REO Speedwagon retired in December 2024.
+The band has since made occasional one-off live appearances.